UV Decontamination Tunnel

 UV-C light is very versatile and can be used for disinfecting water, destroying harmful micro-organisms in other liquids, on surfaces, on food products and in ‘air’.

-With UV-C technology it is possible to destroy more than 99.99% of all pathogens within seconds, without addition of chemicals, without harmful side effects, inexpensively, highly efficiently and reliably.
+With UV-C technology it is possible to destroy more than 99.99% of all pathogens within seconds.
+This method is inexpensive, highly efficient and reliable without using chemicals or generating harmful side effects.

 The benefits of our UV-C disinfection systems are numerous, and include: